Synthetixio/SIPs/content/sips/sip-draft_gas_based_rewards.md

 where `N` is the number of feeds that need to be updated (all collaterals types and positions an account has without taking into account snxUSD).
 We'll use this formula to calculate the cost of flagging and liquidating a non-flagged account.

-4- We then need to guarantee a minimum of rewards to keepers (`minKeeperRewardCap`), proportional to the cost of execution, or a minimum set.
+4- We then need to guarantee a minimum of rewards to keepers (`minimumKeeperRewardCap`), proportional to the cost of execution, or a minimum set.
 The minimum rewards are configurable by gobernance.
 We calculate the minimum rewards as:

-`minKeeperRewardCap = max(costOfExecutionGrossUsd + profitMarginUSD , costOfExecutionGrossUsd * (1 + profitMarginPercent)`
+`minimumKeeperRewardCap = max(costOfExecutionGrossUsd + minKeeperRewardUsd , costOfExecutionGrossUsd * (1 + minKeeperProfitRatioD18)`

-where `profitMarginUSD` and `profitMarginPercent` are configurable by governance.
+where `minKeeperRewardUsd` and `minKeeperProfitRatioD18` are configurable by governance.

-5- We also need to guarantee a maximum of rewards to keeper(`maxKeeperRewardCap`), in order to limit the effect it has on users in case we have a temporary surge in base fee gas prices, which result in liquidations of small positions, as we’ve experienced in PerpsV2.
+5- We also need to guarantee a maximum of rewards to keeper(`maximumKeeperRewardCap`), in order to limit the effect it has on users in case we have a temporary surge in base fee gas prices, which result in liquidations of small positions, as we’ve experienced in PerpsV2.
 The cap will be the minimum of an absolute cap and a variable cap.
 The variable cap will be based on the size `availableMarginInUSD` meaning a larger margin allows for more tolerance of gas price surges.
 We calculate the maximum as:

-`maxKeeperRewardCap = min(availableMarginInUSD  * scaling , absoluteCapInUSD)`
+`maximumKeeperRewardCap = min(availableMarginInUSD * maxKeeperScalingRatioD18 , maxKeeperRewardUsd)`
+or
+`maximumKeeperRewardCap = maxKeeperRewardUsd` if `availableMarginInUSD` is zero (it means the account was already flagged)

-where `scaling` and `absoluteCapInUSD` are configurable by governance.
+where `maxKeeperScalingRatioD18` and `maxKeeperRewardUsd` are configurable by governance.

 6- Finally, we calculate the rewards for keepers, depending on the kind of transaction as the `costs + profit` (based on the kind of transaction) and bounded by the minimum and maximum rewards: